Asabeneh/30-Days-Of-JavaScript/readMe.md

 5. Code Editor

 # Setup
-I believe you have the motivation and a strong desire to be a developer, computer and internet.
-If you have those you have everything.
+I believe you have the motivation and a strong desire to be a developer, computer and Internet.
+If you have those, then you have everything.

 ## Install Node.js
 You may not need it right now but you may need it for later.
 Install [node.js](https://nodejs.org/en/).